How to Make a Potential Employer Fall in Love With You

 3. Target the resume to the job.

-Say, you are looking for a training position or a marketing position.
+Say, for example, you are looking for a training position or a marketing position.
 The identical resume won't sell your skills for either field.

 4. Lead with your strengths.